AndreiCerbu/office-docs-powershell/skype/skype-ps/skype/Set-CsClientPolicy.md

 Type: Boolean
 Parameter Sets: (All)
 Aliases:
-Applicable: Lync Server 2010, Lync Server 2013, Skype for Business Online, Skype for Business Server 2015
+Applicable: Lync Server 2010, Lync Server 2013, Skype for Business Server 2015.
+For Skype for Business Online, this attribute is always True.

 Required: False
 Position: Named